thomasclarke1969/documentation/atlas/ios/core-components.md

 ```

 ###  Notification when Conversation is selected
 When the user selects a conversation, the `ATLConversationListViewController` notifies the `ATLConversationListViewControllerDelegate` delegate of the action.
-This is a great time to initiate `ATLConversationListViewController`.
+This is a great time to initiate `ATLConversationViewController`.

 ```objective-c
 - (void)conversationListViewController:(ATLConversationListViewController *)conversationListViewController didSelectConversation:(LYRConversation *)conversation {